PostHog/posthog.com/contents/blog/how-to-start-a-growth-team.md

 ### iii) Deep empathy for customers

 It's possible to achieve your goal yet harm your user experience.
 The most famous example of this is from **Booking.com**.
-They increased sales by showing *anxiety-inducing* messages – such as "*32 customers are looking at the same hotel as you*" and "*another person is considering booking a room at this accommodation*".
-Thankfully, they stopped after they were [fined $7.5M](https://www.gvh.hu/en/press_room/press_releases/press-releases-2020/gigantic-fine-imposed-on-booking.com-by-the-gvh)!
+They increased sales by showing anxiety-inducing messages, such as "*32 customers are looking at the same hotel as you*" and "*another person is considering booking a room at this accommodation*".
+Thankfully, they stopped this, but it took a [$7.5M fine](https://www.gvh.hu/en/press_room/press_releases/press-releases-2020/gigantic-fine-imposed-on-booking.com-by-the-gvh) to do so!

 Let's Do This chose to avoid such pitfalls by putting their users at the heart of how they build – even if it meant sacrificing short-term gains.

-## Thomas's parting advice to growth engineers: Make your code changes as small as possible
+## Thomas's Golden Rule: Make your code changes as small as possible

 Growth engineering is all about learning quickly and iterating based on your findings.
-It's this mindset that Thomas feels is the most important for growth engineers to have.

-He often repeated the following advice to his engineers:

-> "**80% of your tests will fail, so you need to get comfortable knowing your code will be deleted**.
+In Thomas' view, good growth engineers "need to get comfortable knowing their code will be deleted" because "80% of your tests will fail."

->
-> Applying this in practice means reducing the scope of your changes *while still* maximizing insights:
+Applying this in practice means reducing the scope of your changes *while still* maximizing insights:

->
-> For example, an engineer may scope a project and say it will take 2 weeks.
-It's important to challenge that and frame the question differently: Instead of asking 'How long will it take?', ask 'What can you do in only 1 week?
+"An engineer may scope a project and say it will take 2 weeks.
+It's important to challenge that and frame the question differently.

+"Instead of asking 'How long will it take?', ask 'What can you do in only 1 week?
 3 days?
-Half a day?".
+Half a day?'.
 Often you'll find that you can reduce the scope of the change while still being able to validate your hypothesis".

 ## Further reading